mrthlinh/FIFA-World-Cup-Prediction/report/report.md

 # Project Description
+__Objective__:
-__Objective__: Prediction of the winner of FIFA world cup 2018.
-Prediction results are  Win / Lose / Draw
+- Prediction of the winner of an international matches Prediction results are  "Win / Lose / Draw" or "goal difference"
+- Apply the model to predict the result of FIFA world cup 2018.

 __Data__: Data are assembled from multiple sources, most of them are from Kaggle, others come from FIFA website / EA games and I need to build a data crawler.

 __Feature Selection__: To determine who will more likely to win a match, based on my knowledge, I come up with 4 main groups of features as follows:
-1. head-to-head match history
+1. head-to-head match history between 2 teams
 2. recent performance of each team (10 recent matches), aka "form"
 3. bet-ratio before matches
-4. squad value or how many players are in top 200 (from video game) Feature list reflects those factors.
+4. squad strength (from FIFA video game)

+Feature list reflects those factors.

 __Supervisor__: [Pratibha Rathore](https://www.linkedin.com/in/pratibha-rathore/)